 Most SEO strategists today will advise you to blog, guest post, get press mentions and do other things that will get other websites to link back to your content.
 The more trusted sites link to your content, the better you will rank in search engine results.

-For the purpose of this blog, we are going to give you a quick rundown of the 5 most common mistakes when link building.
+We are all aware of the many benefits of link building–but for this blog, we will give you a quick rundown of the 5 most common mistakes when link building.
 Although they may sound tempting, avoid them to steer clear of Google penalties.

 Here are our 5 most common link building mistakes that can result in Google penalties